 Track changes in cases with improved field-level auditing (8.4)

-The following figure shows configuration of field-level auditing:
+The following figure shows the configuration of field-level auditing in the case type settings:

 The following figure shows field-level auditing at run time: